saurabh1088/ios/README.md

 ### 8. LearningAppiPadUIKit
 Sample project supporting iPad using UIKit.
 This app explores UI options and designs one can implement considering more real state on larger iPad screens.

+### 9. LearningAppStartupUIKit
+Sample project using UIKit to explore app startup.